fvitali/dec-reasoner/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing